Deadlines for ARCHIP (OUTGOING) students:

 Building on the previously mentioned points as well as the experience and contacts of our teachers, ARCHIP strives to promote all sorts of cooperation with institutions of higher education, public administration bodies, and private architectural firms and studios.

-Europe remains the focal point of ARCHIP’s international activities and cooperative programmes.
-We have well-established ties with a number of architectural schools in Scandinavia, a region which has always been our main area of interest, given the background and contacts of ARCHIP’s core teachers and staff.
-Apart from that, ARCHIP also has its partners in Germany, France and other countries of Western Europe.
-Recently, we have also been engaged in forging a deeper connection with architectural schools in the (post-Brexit) United Kingdom, as well as with a number of emerging schools of architecture in Central Europe and the Balkans.
+The focus of ARCHIP’s international activities and cooperative programmes remains in Europe.
+We have well-established ties with a number of architectural schools in Scandinavia which has always been the main area of interest, given the background and contacts of ARCHIP’s core teachers and staff.
+Apart from that, ARCHIP also has its partners in Germany, France and other countries of western Europe.
+Recently, we have also been engaged in promoting deeper cooperation with architectural schools in the (post-Brexit) United Kingdom, and with a number of emerging schools of architecture in central Europe and especially the Balkans.

-Further, we foster our long-lasting cooperation schemes with higher education institutions in USA, India or China.
+We also enjoy long-lasting cooperation schemes that we have with higher education institutions in USA, India or China.

-Our goal regarding the promotion of international cooperation is to keep focusing on our long-term partners while deepening and improving cooperation schemes that we have with our newer partners, particularly in the United Kingdom and Central and Southeast Europe.
-In order to achieve that, a more dynamic communication and a free flow of ideas have to be established.
-Last but not least, ARCHIP teachers should also be highly motivated to undertake a cross-border project that they feel passionate about and, consequently, include it in their day-to-day curriculum.
+Our goal regarding the promotion of international cooperation is to keep focusing on our long-term partners while deepening and improving cooperation schemes that we have with our newer partners, particularly in the United Kingdom and central and south-east Europe.
+More dynamic communication and a free flow of ideas have to be established in order to achieve that.
+Last but not least, ARCHIP teachers should also be highly motivated to undertake a cross-border project that they feel passionate about and include it in their day-to-day curriculum.

-Using the unique know-how, experience and contacts of our staff, along with the ARCHIP 2020+ grant scheme and the Erasmus+ funding granted by the Czech national agency (the DZS), we would like to sustain the highly international character of ARCHIP and promote it even further.
-We hope to see visible progress in internationalization by the end of 2020, which would be in line with this police statement as well as the ECHE.
+Using the unique know-how, experience and contacts of our expert staff, along with the Erasmus+ funding granted by the European Commission, we would like to sustain the highly international character of ARCHIP and promote it even further.
+We hope to see visible internalization progress, especially in the field of architectural internships for our students and further deepening of our portfolio of partners, by the end of 2022, which would go in line with this policy statement.